Peter O'Neill: The replacement of O'Neill

-On 7 May 2020 the rebels lodged the intention to mount of a vote of no confidence with Marape as alternate PM.
-They claimed to have a majority behind them (57 out of a 111 parliament).
-O'Neill resorted as before to parliamentary rules to procrastinate the vote of no confidence and suggested to adjourn parliament for three weeks.
-The opposition then mounted a motion to change the speaker of parliament who ruled in O'Neill's favour and this failed.
-Nevertheless, the vote split parliament (50-56).
-O'Neill obtained a nine-vote majority (59–50) supporting his proposed adjournment to stave off the vote of no confidence.The opposition appeared therefore to be short of numbers.
+On 7 May 2020, the rebels lodged their intention to mount a vote of no confidence with Marape as alternate PM.
+They claimed to have a majority behind them (57 out of a 111-member parliament).
+O'Neill resorted, as before, to parliamentary rules to procrastinate the vote of no confidence and suggested adjourning parliament for three weeks.
+The opposition then mounted a motion to change the speaker of parliament, who ruled in O'Neill's favour, and this failed.
+Nevertheless, the vote split parliament (50–56).
+O'Neill obtained a nine-vote majority (59–50) supporting his proposed adjournment to stave off the vote of no confidence.
+The opposition appeared, therefore, to be short of numbers.
 O'Neill thereafter turned to the courts in an attempt to procrastinate with the argument that the no confidence motion could not be held as long as it was a case before the Supreme Court raising pertinent constitutional questions.
-The political configuration changed fundamentally when William Duma and the Natural Resources Party made a deciding move and joined the opposition: This raised the number in opposition to 62 and therefore they had a definite majority in the 111-member parliament.
+The political configuration changed fundamentally when William Duma and the Natural Resources Party made a deciding move and joined the opposition.
+This raised the number in opposition to 62, and therefore they had a definite majority in the 111-member parliament.

 Paradoxically, the opposition seemed then to be in disarray.
 First, they withdrew the vote of no confidence motion.
-Second, they changed the leadership: Marape, the former finance minister was the alternate PM of the opposition until 28 May.
+Second, they changed the leadership: Marape, the former finance minister, was the alternate PM of the opposition until 28 May.
 He was then replaced by Pruaitch.
 This was announced by Marape and reported to be by consensus.
-However, later it was evident that there was a vote between Marape and Pruaitch in the favour of the latter.
-O'Neill then turned again to the courts asking for a speedy decision on his request to stay the vote of no confidence because of the urgency of a possible vote of no confidence.
-The Supreme court decided on 28 May that O'Neill did not have standing because there was at that moment not a vote of no confidence.
-That moment was in between the first one that was withdrawn due to the lack of numbers and the second one when the opposition had the numbers.
-The latter was mounted on the same day as the court decision in favour of the opposition.
+However, later, it was evident that there was a vote between Marape and Pruaitch in favour of the latter.
+O'Neill then turned again to the courts, asking for a speedy decision on his request to stay the vote of no confidence because of the urgency of a possible vote of no confidence.
+The Supreme Court decided on 28 May that O'Neill did not have standing because there had not been a vote of no confidence at that moment.
+That moment was in between the first one that was withdrawn due to a lack of numbers and the second one when the opposition had the numbers.
+The latter was mounted on the same day as the court's decision in favour of the opposition.